Knickerbocker Theatre

 In the 1960’s, the Holland Theatre received a well-meaning modernization, which covered up its Neo-Classical style façade and much of its interior décor.

 In 1988, the theatre was purchased by Hope College.
 Two years later, the theatre received a renovation, including the removal of several rows of seats to make more legroom, an updated lobby, with a new concession stand and larger restrooms, new lighting, heating, air-conditioning, and projection and sound equipment.
 The old façade was uncovered and restored to its original appearance.
-At the time of the renovation, the theater’s original name was also brought back after decades.
+At the time of the renovation, the theatre’s original name was also brought back after decades.

 The college uses the Knickerbocker Theatre for concerts, poetry readings, and live performances, as well as for screening art and foreign films.